nofxD/Discord-Integration/README.md

 # Discord Integration
-Minecraft chat integration with Discord using webhook (test project).
+Minecraft chat integration with Discord using webhook.